Logarithmic speed-up of relaxation in A-B annihilation with exclusion: Generalization to longer blocks

-{\bf Generalization to longer blocks:} We now proceed to longer blocks ($n>3$), for whom there seems to be no simple relabeling scheme which allows one to use results from the Kinetic symmetry-broken Ising model.
-However, we will use the insights of the preceding section to determine the form of the final uniform state, more precisely, whether it is always a particular q-value or if it is two q-values with equal probability, and then construct an approximate mapping, valid as $t\rightarrow \infty$, which allows one to determine the dominant term in the long-time decay.\\
+We now proceed to longer blocks ($n>3$), for which there is no simple relabeling scheme which allows one to directly use results from the Kinetic symmetry-broken Ising model.
+However, we use the insights of the preceding section to determine the form of the final uniform state, more precisely, whether it is always a particular q-value or if it is two q-values with equal probability, and then construct a mapping to the kinetic symmetry-broken Ising dynamics that is exact as $t\rightarrow \infty$.
+This allows us to determine the dominant term in the long-time decay.